nishant32400/Secret-Scribe/README.md

 # Secret-Scribe
-This is an open-source Python project implementing Caesar cipher encryption and decryption.
-It allows users to easily encrypt and decrypt messages using a user-defined shift value.
+This is an open-source project implementing AES (Advanced Encryption Standard) encryption and decryption in [programming language you're using, e.g., C#].
+It allows users to securely encrypt and decrypt files and messages using a user-defined key and optional initialization vector (IV).

 **Features:**

-* Encrypts and decrypts messages using the Caesar cipher algorithm.
+* Implements AES-128, AES-192, and/or AES-256 encryption (specify which key sizes you support).
+* Supports both file and text encryption/decryption.
-* User-friendly interface for entering messages and shift values.
+* User-friendly interface for selecting files, entering keys/IVs, and choosing encryption/decryption mode.
-* Supports both uppercase and lowercase letters.
-* Handles punctuation and spaces (optional: you can choose to keep them or remove them during encryption/decryption).
+* Secure key management (optional: if you have specific key handling mechanisms).

 **Benefits:**

-* Learn about the Caesar cipher and its principles.
+* Learn about the AES algorithm and its secure encryption capabilities.
-* Simple tool for experimenting with basic encryption and decryption techniques.
-* Can be used for educational purposes or fun, personalized communication.
+* Securely encrypt files and messages for personal use or educational purposes.
+* Experiment with different key sizes and encryption modes (if applicable).

 **Getting Started:**

-1. Clone the repository: `git clone https://github.com/your-username/caesar-cipher`
+1. Clone the repository: `git clone https://github.com/your-username/aes-encrypt-decrypt](https://github.com/nishant32400/Secret-Scribe`
-2. Install dependencies (if any): `pip install requirements.txt` (replace with your actual command if needed)
-3. Run the script: `python caesar_cipher.py`
-4. Follow the prompts to enter your message and shift value.
+4. Follow the prompts to select files/text, enter keys/IVs, and choose the mode.

 **Contribution:**

 We welcome contributions to improve this project!
-Feel free to submit pull requests for bug fixes, new features, or code optimization.
+Feel free to submit pull requests for bug fixes, new features (e.g., different modes of operation), or code optimization.

 **License:**

-This project is licensed under the MIT License (see LICENSE file for details).
+This project is licensed under the BOGUS License (see LICENSE file for details).